gumdropsteve/population_prophet/README.md

 trying to sell it in 2019.

-On the other hand, however, if you were the individual who bought the modest 4 bed, 4 bath, 4,437 sqft abode at 24 Clarendon Ave, San Francisco, CA 94114 on August 5th, 1996 for $588,000,
+On the other hand, however, if you were the individual who bought the modest 4 bed, 4 bath, 4,437 sqft abode at [24 Clarendon Ave](https://www.realtor.com/realestateandhomes-detail/24-Clarendon-Ave_San-Francisco_CA_94114_M28366-36605), San Francisco, CA 94114 on August 5th, 1996 for $588,000,
 ![alt text](https://github.com/gumdropsteve/project-capstone/blob/master/presentation/images/Screenshot_2019-04-11%20project_capstone_1pager.png)

-you could comfortably list it for a mere $4,400,000 and expect to sell in about 40 days, while moaning about how you should have bought the house down the street, currently listed at $5,995,000.
+you could comfortably list it for a mere $4,400,000 and expect to sell in about 40 days, while moaning about how you should have bought the [house down the street](https://www.zillow.com/homedetails/140-Clarendon-Ave-San-Francisco-CA-94114/15129075_zpid/?utm_source=email&utm_medium=email&utm_campaign=emo-sendtofriend-similar-homes-image&rtoken=558bffa9-675a-4f63-94d0-c46d8aee2893~X1-ZUyeh68ohf1og9_9skq8), currently listed at $5,995,000.

 The goal of this project is to utilize machine learning on combined US Census and American Community Survey datasets to predict future population of a given place in the United States.
+With the results we can move on to assess property values and how they relate.

 ![alt text](https://github.com/gumdropsteve/project-capstone/blob/master/presentation/images/tech-used-Screenshot_2019-04-11%20project_capstone_1pager.png )